femtomc/Jaynes.jl/docs/src/index.md

 !!! warning
-    It's possible that this library will change in fundamental ways when new compiler interfaces become available in 1.6.
-The core implementation of this library will likely change as these interfaces become available, but the top level functionality should not change.
+    It's possible that this library will change in fundamental ways when new compiler interfaces become available in Julia 1.6 and beyond.
+The core implementation of this library will likely change as these interfaces become available (and the library should become more performant!) but the top level functionality should not change.

 ---